Key Takeaways

 How a Dietitian Can Help

-A weight loss nutritionist is a trained nutrition expert that can help you meet your weight goals.
+A weight loss nutritionist is a trained nutrition expert who can help you meet your weight goals.